-Brewerytown: Five Cafes That Serve Coffee With a Twist
+Brewerytown: Five Cafes That Serve Coffee With A Twist

-There’s no question that Brewerytown has seen numerous changes over the years.
+There’s no question that Brewerytown has seen numerous changes throughout the years.
 Once known for its many breweries, it is now recognized for the new establishments in the area — especially the cafes.
 In a city filled with cafes and restaurants, it’s hard to stand out.
 Jennifer Vanderheyden (above), a barista at Kayuh Bicycles and Cafe, is just one of the people you could meet while grabbing a cup of coffee.

 Le Cat Cafe

 Located at 2713 W. Girard Ave., Le Cat Cafe serves Brewerytown locals coffee and cats.
 The cafe is the first cat adoption platform for Green Street Rescue (GSR), a non-profit that has been rescuing stray cats in the area for more than 14 years.
 The coffee shop, which opened in March 2016, has helped GSR gain more recognition.
 Patrons of Le Cat Cafe are able to interact with adoption-available cats while sipping coffee.

 The Monkey & the Elephant, located at 2831 W. Girard Ave., opened in 2008 as the city’s first non-profit coffee shop.
 The M&E Program has a mission to educate and employ former foster children, helping them become self-sufficient adults.
 So far the program has a 100 percent post-program employment rate, meaning that all six program graduates have found jobs after working at The Monkey & the Elephant.